 This one is the biggie!
 It is so important to me to make sure I'm contacting the RIGHT person.
 Tracking down contact information is time consuming enough as it is, so it's a waste if I'm taking a "shot in the dark" hoping I've found the right person.

-The reality of this is that it's going to push me outside my introverted comfort zone as I'll likely have to resort to calling companies to obtain the correct contact (which honestly terrifies me because I hate talking on the phone).
-But as Neale Donald Walsch said:
+The reality is that it's going to push me outside my introverted comfort zone as I'll likely have to resort to calling companies to obtain the correct contact (which terrifies me because I hate talking on the phone).
+But as Neale Donald Walsch said, “Life begins at the end of your comfort zone.”

 That's going to be my mantra anytime I get anxious about this process.
 I just have to keep in mind that it's a worthy endeavor and one that could potentially have an enormous impact on my career.